Resolvent bounds for repulsive potentials: Resolvent bounds for wave decay

 Fixing $\gamma$ small enough, we absorb the second term on the right side into the left side, confirming \eqref{lap A} when $|\alpha_1| = |\alpha_2| = 1$.\\ \end{proof}

-Next, we prove an estimate for the derivative of the weighted resolvent, which requires an extra short range condition on the potential.
+Next, we prove an estimate for the $\lambda$-derivative of the weighted resolvent, which requires the extra short range conditions \eqref{stronger bd V} and \eqref{delta restrictions} on the potential.
 As input we need the following bound for the weighted square of the free resolvent, which we prove in Appendix \ref{deriv free resolv appendix}.